-The museum reopens to the public March 4, 2021, on Thursdays from 2 to 6 p.m. and Fridays from 10 a.m. to 7 p.m. with the Mythos exhibition extended through August 29.
+The museum reopens to the public April 29 2021, on Thursdays and Fridays from 10 am to 6 p.m. and Saturdays and Sundays from 10 a.m. to 7 p.m. with the Mythos exhibition extended through August 29.

 Museo Civico di Storia Naturale G. Doria hosted, from 21st December 2019 and for the first time ever, the Mythos Exhibition, an extraordinary show of zoomorphic creatures which last a longtime in the collettive imaginary.